 The Longmont initiative is one of more than 10 LENA Start sites launching around the country this year.
 The program is being implemented by hospitals, library systems, social service organizations, and other school districts.

 “More than half the children coming into America’s schools today are low income, and the data show that they disproportionately start school under-prepared.
 Early language is the starting point in turning that around.
-The teams at St. Vrain and OUR Center understand that, and their location just up the road from our headquarters offers unique opportunities for learning and collaboration,” said Dr. Stephen Hannon, president of LENA.
+The teams at St. Vrain and OUR Center understand that, and their location just up the road from our headquarters offers unique opportunities for learning and collaboration,” said Dr. Stephen Hannon, president and chief operating officer of LENA.